 5. Do not neglect local relations

 Brands should take the time to develop relationships with local officials before planning an event and avoid hosting large-scale events from the start.
-Chinese officials need to get to know you to build trust in the long-term.
+Chinese officials need to get to know you to build trust in the long term.
 In many cases, if your brand has developed sufficiently strong relationships with the locals, any bureaucratic problem that may arise during the planning process can be easily resolved.

 6. Use digital marketing to promote your event

 Nowadays, digital marketing is non-negotiable when it comes to promoting your event.
 There are many ways to get ready.
 Use the WeChat mini-program to share your events information with your followers.
 Use Weibo to widespread the news of your event.
 Tease it on live-streaming apps.
-Prepare WeChat H5 to make sure people that visit your events can easily access your listing, price, contact info, have Kols mentioning you on XiaoHongShu, etc. Do not hesitate to contact us here to get more info on how to digitally promote your coming even in China and maximize the outcomes.
+Prepare WeChat H5 to make sure people that visit your events can easily access your listing, price, contact info, have Kols mentioning you on XiaoHongShu, etc. Do not hesitate to contact us here to get more info on how to digitally promote you’re coming even in China and maximize the outcomes.

 Conclusion on Victoria’s Secret Success in China

-Victoria’s Secret is known for working with the same international team to organize all of their events.
+Victoria’s Secret is known for working with the same international team to organize all of its events.
 Although the members of their team are certainly experts in the management of fashion shows, holding an event in China is not the same as in the rest of the world.
 A lot of brands often think that copying and pasting their strategy in a foreign country will be enough, but everything you’ve been prepared for this event is useless if you choose to ignore the local culture and politics… If you follow the rules and pay close attention to your relationships while staying constantly informed about what’s going on in the country, you increase the chances that your event will be a success.

-More about luxury events in China:
+More about luxury events and lingerie in China: